ArjunG01/smart-bookmark-app/README.md

 ## 🤖 Use of AI Tools

-ChatGPT was used as a **learning assistant** to:
+ChatGPT was used as a learning assistant to:

 - Understand Supabase configuration
 - Debug OAuth issues
 - Improve deployment reliability

-All architecture, coding, and testing decisions were implemented manually.
+All architecture, coding, and testing decisions were implemented manually to ensure understanding.

 AI accelerated learning — it did not replace development.